pscally1005/pscally1005.github.io/_posts/misc/DRAFT2024-06-14-trap-foods.markdown

 5. <a href="https://www.mdvip.com/about-mdvip/blog/six-so-called-healthy-foods">Fake Healthy Foods: 6 Foods We Think are Healthy</a><br>
 6. <a href="https://www.healthline.com/nutrition/9-benefits-oats-oatmeal">9 Health Benefits of Eating Oats and Oatmeal</a><br>
 7. <a href="https://www.healthline.com/nutrition/8-benefits-of-nuts">8 Health Benefits of Nuts</a><br>
+8. <a href="https://www.heart.org/en/healthy-living/healthy-eating/eat-smart/sugar/added-sugars">Added Sugars</a>
+9. <a href="https://www.heartandstroke.ca/articles/the-truth-about-juice#:~:text=There%20is%20one%20bright%20spot,linked%20to%20poor%20health%20outcomes.">The truth about juice</a>
+10. <a href="https://www.medicalnewstoday.com/articles/285194#:~:text=A%2075%2Dmg%20serving%20of,not%20a%20substitute%20for%20sleep.">What does caffeine do to your body?</a>
+11. <a href="https://www.eatthis.com/starbucks-drinks-ranked-by-sugar/">Every Starbucks Coffee Drink - Ranked by Sugar Content</a>
+12. <a href="https://www.healthline.com/nutrition/milk-benefits#TOC_TITLE_HDR_6">5 Ways That Drinking Milk Can Improve Your Health</a>